Bass-Lab/dsRNAscan/overlap_analyzer/README.md

 4. **Accuracy**: Increase permutations for publication (--permutations 1000+)

 ## Troubleshooting

+### "No dsRNA data file found" or data file is very small (< 1KB)
+- You may have a Git LFS pointer file instead of the actual data
+- Run `git lfs pull` to download the actual dataset
+- Check file size: `ls -lh data/dsrna_predictions_minimal.parquet` (should be ~211MB)
+- If still issues, manually download from the repository's releases page

 ### "No dsRNA data file found"
 - Check file paths and permissions